gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Besides the procedures for terminating an association explained in
 {{RFC9260}}, DTLS 1.3 SHALL ask SCTP endpoint for terminating an association when having an internal error or by detecting a security violation.
-During the termination procedure all Control Chunks SHALL be protected except SHUTDOWN-COMPLETE.
+Note that the closure of the DTLS1.3 connection doesn't compromise the capability of sending and receiving protected SHUTDOWN-COMPLETE chunks as that capability only relies on the Key Context and not on the DTLS1.3 connection from where it has been derived.
 The internal design of Protection Engines and their capability is out of the scope of the current document.

 ## Considerations on Key Management {#key-management-considerations}